 WiTEC is the link between business, academy and the women who work in technology-intensive businesses.
 We inspire women to study and continue to develop within STEM

-This project is a initiative to bring actual science experts to visit schools.
+This project is an initiative to bring actual science experts to visit schools.
 It’s a Norwegian site and the offer is to meet with a professional, a real person that has a specific occupation within science and technology.
 Students are given the opportunity to have real experiences of what it is to be an engineer for example.

 In this site, several videos and clips can be found to give some inspiration to the engineering profession.

 A European Commission initiative project promoting women in science.
-The here presented site shows female role models within science on a European perspective.
+The here presented site shows female role models within science from a European perspective.
 The actual site is no more updated since the project is transferred to Hypatia.

 A Norwegian initiative from the Norwegian Centre for Science Education and the Department of Physics, University of Oslo.
-The aim of the project is to develop new knowledge and theoretical perspectives, and to stimulate informed discussion, of how to recruit and retain more young people in science, technology, engineering and mathematics (STEM) careers.
+The aim of the project is to develop new knowledge and theoretical perspectives and to stimulate informed discussion, of how to recruit and retain more young people in science, technology, engineering, and mathematics (STEM) careers.

-This leaflet was produced for an exhibition at the technical museum (Tekniska museet) in Stockholm.
+This leaflet was produced for an exhibition at the technical museum (Tekniska Museet) in Stockholm.
 The exhibition (and now the leaflet) presents innovation by women.
 58 active and 10 historical women inventors are presented.

-A website article compiled by ThougtCo presenting female role models within mathematics from the ancient Greece to the20 century.
+A website article compiled by ThougtCo presenting female role models within mathematics from ancient Greece to the20 century.

 Notable Female Pioneers in Science, Medicine, and Math.
 A list compiled by ThoughtCo.
 “Women have made major contributions to the sciences for centuries.
 Yet surveys repeatedly show that most people can only name a few—often just one or two—female scientists.
 But if you look around, you’ll see evidence of their work everywhere, from the clothing we wear to the X-rays used in hospitals.”